tanij/docs-exercises/book/exercises/48_exercise_path_planning_with_uncertainty.md

 ### The exercise:

 Can you do better than us?
 We instantiate a predictor and a planner in `include/dt_agent/agent.py`.
-Add your own predictor and planner in the same folder, and don't forget to include them in the `include/dt_agent/__init.py__`.
+Add your own predictor and planner in the same folder, and don't forget to include them in `include/dt_agent/__init.py__`.
 Compare with our version by measuring your score at t = 25 sec.
 But first, you'll have to install the thing (which should take ~30 minutes if you've got the pre-requisite ROS installation and a couple hours if you have to install Ubuntu and ROS).
 [Find our code and learn how to use it here](https://github.com/mweiss17/pathplanning).

-## Our results
+## Results

 Our solution works well.
 Kind of.
-Here are some results and analysis we would like to share.

-### Gifs
 These gifs show the output of the visualizer with different MCTS parameters.
 We took the case of the truck coming towards us, with a random acceleration picked from a continuous uniform distribution from -2 m/s to + 2 m/s at each time step.
 The trajectory was recomputed every 3 time steps.

 #### With default parameters